 Enterprise distros, like Red Hat Enterprise Linux, are designed to meet business needs and concerns.
 Red Hat Enterprise Linux offers 10-year life cycle support (as opposed to Fedora’s 2 years of support), so you can better support long-term apps.
 With an enterprise distro, you get patches, updates, upgrades, expert technical support, and access to training and resources.
 A community distro relies on forum-based support from its community members, and release cycles aren’t always on a regular cadence.

 Also with a commercially supported distro, you get the benefits of the latest open source innovation with the stability and support an enterprise needs.
 Red Hat has a team of engineers to help improve features, reliability, and security to make sure your infrastructure performs and remains stable—no matter your use case and workload.

-- Ubuntu and all its versions (Gnome, Kubuntu, Ubuntu mate, Xubuntu, and Lubuntu—just to name a few)
+Ubuntu and all its versions (Kubuntu, Xubuntu, and Lubuntu—just to name a few)

 Every technology in your IT stack needs to work together.
 And the workloads need to be portable and scalable across bare metal servers, virtual machines, containers, or private and public clouds.
 They need a modern, security-focused operating system with long-term support.
 That operating system is Red Hat Enterprise Linux.

 With a standard operating system underlying your workloads, you can easily move them across environments—wherever it makes sense for your business.
 Red Hat Enterprise Linux gives you a consistent, stable foundation across hybrid cloud deployments, along with built-in manageability and integration with the broader Red Hat management and automation portfolio.